 St. Paul encouraged Catholics to “Rejoice always.
 Pray without ceasing.
 In all circumstances give thanks, for this is the will of God for you in Christ Jesus.”
 (1 Thessalonians 5:16-18)

-The opportunity to pray throughout the day is ever-present, but we are often not sure what to pray.
-So next time you walk through the door to that important meeting, drop off your child at their next activity, or whatever your day holds, the following are a few short prayers Catholics can say throughout the day for a variety of occasions.
+The opportunity to pray throughout the day is ever-present, but we are often unsure of what to pray.
+So next time you walk through the door to that important meeting, drop off your child at their next activity, or whatever your day holds, the following are a few short prayers Catholics can say throughout the day for various occasions.

 1. Come Holy Spirit